jerm-jerm/quartz/content/DND Mystrala/1. The World/2 NPCs/Groups/Sea of Swords.md

 - Garrick
 - [[Otiluke Organdorf]]
 - The Remnants
-- Valkur (previous holder of the trident)
+- Valkur (previous holder of the trident and was elevated to ?godhood)